 Business litigation arises out of disputes between two or more parties who are in a business or commercial relationship.
 In some cases, one party involved in the dispute may be a government entity.
-Examples of business litigation may include disputes between shareholders at a company or between a business property owner and a construction contracting company.
+Examples of business litigation may include disputes between shareholders at a company as well as between a business property owner and a construction contracting company.

 What If My Business Partner Breaches a Contract?

-You should speak with an attorney if your business partner violated the terms of a contractual agreement.
+You should speak with a business litigation attorney if your business partner violated the terms of a contractual agreement.
 In some cases, you can work with an attorney to minimize damage to your business before a breach of contract becomes an issue that must be dealt with in court.
-The same is true for other scenarios that involved a breach of contract between various parties.
+That is also true for other scenarios that involved a breach of contract between various parties.

 Our Redwood City and Palo Alto business attorney can help you review possible resolutions to your situation.